 Connolly was born to Catholic parents, William Connolly and Mary McLean, both of whom were of partially Irish origin.
 William Connolly was Connolly’s father, while Mary McLean was Connolly’s mother.
 Connolly’s mother gave up her children in 1946, when he was just four years old, while his father was stationed in Burma with the Royal Air Force as an engineer.
 In 2009, Connolly provided this explanation: “I’ve never felt abandoned by her.”
 “When she was my age, my mom was an adolescent.
 My father was serving in the military in Burma at a time of intense conflict.
 The Germans were laying all kinds of waste on the town that they had captured.
 Since we lived on the docks, that’s where all of the bombings took place as well.
 She was a teenager living in a slum with her two children at the time.
 Someone comes up and tells you that they love you.

 Join me if you dare.
-If given the opportunity, I believe I would have picked him as my partner.
-From where you are seeing things, it seems as if everything will probably come to a close on the following Wednesday.
-I don’t feel the slightest bit hurt or betrayed by her leaving me behind.
+I believe I would have picked him as my partner if given the opportunity.
+From where you are seeing things, everything will likely come to a close on the following Wednesday.
+I don’t feel hurt or betrayed by her leaving me behind.
 She made an effort to live.”
-The aunts harbored resentment against the children due to the fact that they were forced to give up their youth in order to care for the youngsters.
+The aunts harbored resentment against the children because they were forced to give up their youth to care for the youngsters.

 The responsibility of taking care of Mona’s niece and nephew caused her the most stress out of anybody.
-Taking on the duty was a really admirable act on her part; having said that, I really hope more people wouldn’t do that.
-I hope that individuals wouldn’t be very successful for only five minutes but then fail miserably for twenty years.
-Just keep your “big” and your “rotten” and get out of my life, because, to tell you the truth, I would have preferred to have gone to a children’s home where I could have been among a large number of other children who were abused in the same manner as I was.
+Taking on the duty was an admirable act on her part; having said that, I hope more people won’t do that.
+I hope that individuals won’t be very successful for only five minutes but then fail miserably for twenty years.
+Just keep your “big” and your “rotten” and get out of my life because, to tell you the truth, I would have preferred to have gone to a children’s home where I could have been among a large number of other children who were abused in the same manner as I was.
 I’m still dealing with the effects of the things she did to me up to this very day.

 Connolly believes that one of John Bradshaw’s writings was the catalyst for his confronting his problems from the past.
 “In his opinion, if you had this traumatic event when you were five or six years old, then emotionally, that portion of you will always be five or six years old.
 You need to keep that five- or six-year-old portion of yourself in mind at all times and do everything you can to provide emotional support to the other side of yourself.
 I know this may seem a little far-fetched, but I really believe that Mr. Bradshaw is a creative genius.